Taz100420/7-Days-To-Die-Mods/README.md

 # 7-Days-To-Die-Mods
-Single game Installation:

-Installation requires the downloaded files be put into the folders as stated.
-Overwrite the files in \steamapps\common\7 Days To Die\Mods\0-DarknessFallsCore\Config and insert the icons into \steamapps\common\7 Days To Die\Mods\0-DarknessFallsCore\UIAtlases\ItemIconAtlas file.

 Server Icon Installation:

 If you wish to not add the mod to your game and want the icons for the server, download the Darkness Has Fallen Server Ammo Icon Pack.
 They will appear on the server on your client.